-Enrique Penalosa, former mayor of Bogota, Columbia, sees transportation as a matter of equity.
+Enrique Penalosa, former mayor of Bogota, Colombia, sees transportation as a matter of equity.
 “An advanced city is not one where even the poor use cars,” says Penalosa, “but rather one where even the rich use public transportation.”
 (Or bicycles.)
 How many American cities live up to this statement?
 NYC, DC, maybe Chicago and the El.

 In his TED talk, he describes steps he took in Bogota to make transportation more equitable for all.